THE BEST ONLINE BIKE STORE RANKINGS

 0 – Unacceptable/Unknown.
 Despite price or other factors that may initially attract you to a store, you run too high a risk of being dissatisfied shopping at a store with this rating.
 Customers have rated the experience as poor or average or there is not enough customer satisfaction data available on this store to reach any conclusion about it.

 1 – Very Satisfied.
-While there may be a few aspects of the shopping experience which didn’t thrill some customers, most customers rate the shopping experience very highly.
+While there may be a few aspects of the shopping experience that didn’t thrill some customers, most customers rate the shopping experience very highly.

 2 – Overwhelmingly Satisfied.
 These are stores that the overwhelming number of customers rate very highly and would have no reservations recommending to anyone.